Job Title: Administrative Assistant - Asset Management

 - Establish a data base for departmental goals and priorities.

-- Reviews and prepares documents for signature (e.g. invoices) and assist the Department Director with contract monitoring and administration as requested.
+- Reviews and prepares documents for signature (e.g. invoices) and assist the Capital Asset Manager or Director with contract monitoring and administration as requested.

 - Maintain privacy and confidentiality.